zzzprojects/learn-orm/tutorials/csharp-tutorial/regular-expressions.md

 }
 ```

-You can call the `IsValidEmail()` bypassing the user email as a parameter, if it a valid email it will return `true`, otherwise, `false`.
+You can call the `IsValidEmail()` bypassing the user email as a parameter, if it is a valid email it will return `true`, otherwise, `false`.

 ```csharp
 string[] emails =